keshon/purge-bot/README.md

 - **Manage Messages** (for purging messages)
 - **Read Message History**

-Replace `YOUR_CLIENT_ID` in the URL with your bot's actual client ID from the Discord Developer Portal.
+Replace `YOUR_APPLICATION_ID` in the URL with your bot's actual application ID from the Discord Developer Portal.

 ## 📝 Example